jambonz/next-static-site/markdown/docs/webhooks/recognizer.md

 - nvidia
 - sonoix

+Note: Microsoft supports [on-prem and private link options](/docs/supporting-articles/azure-private-link) for deploying the speech service in addition to the hosted Microsoft service.

 <h2 id="hints">Providing speech hints</h2>

 google, microsoft, deepgram, and nvidia all support the ability to provide a dynamic list of words or phrases that should be "boosted" by the recognizer, i.e. the recognizer should be more likely to detect this terms and return them in the transcript.
 A boost factor can also be applied.
 In the most basic implementation it would look like this: